 Surveys Asian, African, Latin American, and European civilizations from ancient times to the present.
 Part I of II.
+This is a Passport Transfer course.

+Lecture 3 hours per week.
 Prerequisite: ENF 3 or ENG 111 corequisites.
 May be taken out of sequence.